In-person proceedings for planning, land valuation and environment and resources

 - matters requiring an interpreter

-Check your latest VCAT order to confirm if your next hearing or compulsory conference will be in person or online.
+Check your latest VCAT order to confirm if your next proceeding will be in person or online.

 COVID safety at VCAT